UKCloud/documentation/articles/portal/ptl-ref-reset-2fa-sso.md

 ---
-title: Resetting Two-Factor Authentication | UKCloud Ltd
+title: Resetting Two-Factor Authentication for Single Sign On | UKCloud Ltd
-description: Explains how to reset Two-Factor Authentication (2FA) to prepare for Single Sign On
+description: Explains how to reset Two-Factor Authentication (2FA) to prepare for Single Sign On (SSO)
 services: portal
 author: Sue Highmoor